 One of the reasons is that customers who buy electronics have a high customer lifetime value.

 Why?
 Because customers who like buying tech usually like to buy the ‘latest’ products, which means they’re constantly on the hunt for what’s new.

 Offering a rewards program in your electronics business can help customers look to you for the next purchase or rather upgrade.

 Not to mention, these customers read lots of product reviews.
 You can reward them with points for leaving reviews of your product, which will act as social proof for like-minded buyers.

 Loyalty programs come in various forms and differ based on industry, product, store, and business.
 But one method that we have found often supports loyalty programs is having a referral marketing program.

-It’s also important to remember that loyalty programs are about give-and-take.
 If you brand focuses on only “taking” from customers, people will label it a bad loyalty program and leave.